 Resource Monitoring Tool for Tableau Server on Linux

-Previously available for Windows only, Resource Monitoring Tool now provides agent-based monitoring of your Tableau Server on Linux deployment as part of the Server Management Add-on.
+Previously available for Windows only, Resource Monitoring Tool now provides agent-based monitoring of your Tableau Server on Linux deployment as part of Advanced Management for Tableau Server.
 Proactively monitor and troubleshoot server health with improved visibility into hardware and software performance.

 Tableau 2020.3 brings powerful functionality to help scale your analytics, making trusted data more accessible to everyone.
 Highlights include write to external databases in Tableau Prep, grant license on sign in, and deeper integration with SAP.